decentraland/old-documentation/_posts/development-guide/2018-01-03-event-handling.md

 ## Pointer down and pointer up

-The pointer down and pointer up events are fired whenever the user presses or releases an input controler.
+The pointer down and pointer up events are fired whenever the user presses or releases an input controller.
 This could be a mouse, a touch screen, a VR controller or another kind of controller.
 It doesn't matter where the user's avatar is pointing at, the event is triggered every time.

 {% raw %}